Overview

 Figure 5: Main drivers of the energy consumption variation of households

 Source: ODYSSEEIn the service sector, the consumption per employee was quite volatile before 2008.
 After 2008, it has been rather constant with downward trend in the last years.
 However, we have to be prudent with the conclusions about energy consumption trends in this sector since the data on energy consumption is calculated as a residual.
+For electricity effect of COVID can clearly be seen.

 Figure 6: Energy and electricity consumption per employee (normal climate)